akhon/workstation-management-chart/README.md

 #### Includes: Munki-repo, MacAdmins SAL Reporing, and embedded PostgreSQL Database .

 What's this for?
 This is a solution for macOS based workstation/laptop fleet configuration and patch management

+#### Installation
+(must be done in this order)
+1. install PostGres
+2. install munki chart + Configure the default site and repository
+3. install SAL chart

 The design is based on the guidance provided by MacAdmins [macadmins.psu.edu](http://macadmins.psu.edu/)
 and Google MacOps teams: [google/macops](https://github.com/google/macops)